-What is an Employee Incident Report?
+What Is an Employee Incident Report?

 An employee incident report documents problems in the workplace like physical accidents, harassment, and more.
-If you’re an employee, it’s important that you have a safe space to report your injuries without the fear of backlash from your employer.
+If you’re an employee, it’s important that you have a safe space to report your concerns without the fear of backlash from your employer.

 When Should You File a Report?

 Many situations warrant an employee incident report.
 A workplace or employee incident report may pertain to:

 It is crucial to report and document the source or cause of an incident to ensure that the appropriate steps are taken to prevent a similar occurrence from happening again.

 You should submit a workplace incident report to Human Resources for three principal reasons:

 - Provide recommendations on taking the correct precautionary measures